If you’ve been looking for a job for a while and not getting many interviews, you might want to take a more personal approach.

 That is, you need to customize your resume.

-Even those job seekers who have gotten the message about the importance of tailoring their cover letters to each job they apply for often overlook doing the same with their resumes.
-Some do have a few versions of their resumes for different types of jobs, say, one for positions at public relations firms and another for similar jobs in corporate communications departments.
+Some people have a few versions of their resumes for different types of jobs, say, one for positions at public relations firms and another for similar jobs in corporate communications departments.
 That’s a start, but it is not enough.

 We all want to believe that our experience speaks for itself.
 It is particularly frustrating not to get called for interviews when the job seems an ideal match for you.
 Many factors are in play during the hiring process, of course, from the number of other qualified applicants to timing to internal politics to luck.
 You can’t control those.
 But you can try to make your resume grab a hiring manager’s attention.

 If you don’t have access to a job description, or are trying to get hired when there is not a current opening, then most of these steps aren’t going to apply.
 In those cases, you have to rely on your research about the company, department, and managers to try to assess what their needs are—and how you can fill them.

 But if you are applying online, the job description is your guide to tweaking your resume.
 Start with a really careful read.
 Identify key phrases and skills–you may want to list them or highlight them.
 Also notice the order in which those skills appear.
 The higher up they are in the job description, the more important they are to the manager.

 The top of your resume is the most important—by far.
 Managers will quickly scan the first few elements—the top one-third—and move on quickly if they don’t see exactly what they are looking for.
 All that great experience you’ve written about below will most likely never get read.

 Capture their attention by customizing the elements at the top of your resume–your title, your executive summary, and your core competencies.
 Some guidelines: